kasetkin/esp32-sensor-sdlogger/README.md

 ## Dependencies

 - **ESP-IDF v6.0.1** — do not use v5.x; the project requires v6.0.1 APIs
-- **TinyGPSPlus** (git submodule) — a [forked version](https://github.com/kasetkin/TinyGPSPlus) that extends the original library with support for Unicore proprietary NMEA sentences used for PPP/RTK positioning
+- **TinyGPSPlus** (git submodule) — a [forked version](https://github.com/kasetkin/TinyGPSPlus) that extends the original library with support for Unicore proprietary NMEA sentences used for PPP/RTK positioning, plus native GSV/GSA parsing that accumulates per-epoch satellite data (in view / in solution, elevation, azimuth, C/N0) for all six constellations including NavIC

 ## Architecture